faradayio/api/readme.md

 ##### Matching settings

   * `allow_reverse_email` _"true" or omit_ — Allow Faraday to attempt an email match if matching by physical address fails. **You may incur charges.**
   * `allow_reverse_phone` _"true" or omit_ — Allow Faraday to attempt a phone match if matching by physical address fails. **You may incur charges.**
   * `match_algorithm` _"loose", "tight", or omit_ — By default, Faraday will match a given identity when lastname, normalized address, and postcode match.
 Tight mode, on the other hand, also requires a firstname match.
 Choose loose mode to ignore name and match on address only.

 ##### Operations

+  * `outcome_id` _UUID String_ — Use the specified Outcome's currently promoted Model to score the matching household.
+  * `campaign_id` _UUID String_ **Deprecated** — Use the specified Campaign's currently promoted Model to score the matching household.
   * `audiences` _Array of UUID Strings_ — Check to see if the matched household falls within each of the specified Audiences.
 Each specified Audience must have been previously created with Explore.
   * `attributes` _Array of Strings_ — Append the specified FIG attributes, each identified by its handle.

 ##### Response settings

 Callers can specify a `prefix` and/or `postback_url`, _or_ a configuration for posting to Hubspot.
 In order to post to Hubspot, we require both a `vid` and a configuration of fields to post.

   * `prefix` _String_ — Prefix each standard response key with the specified string.
   * `postback_url` _String_ — In addition to the standard HTTP response, also POST the response to the specified URL.
   * `hubspot` _Object_ — A mapping of `fdy_field_name` to `hubspot_field_name`.
 For example:
     ```js